Updating Resources

 : Use this when the request was successful.

-Specifying a request key on the actions will create a request object in the store for this request.
-This object can be used to look up the status of the request.
+Specifying a on the actions will create a request object in the store for this request.
+This object can be used to look up the of the request.

 Although it is recommended that you specify a request key whenever possible, there are some situations when you may not need to when updating resources.